← Close

 Residency:

 Throughout his colourful multimedia practice, Yinka Shonibare considers issues of postcolonialism and globalism and often references the distinctive batik cloth common in Nigeria.
 The African Library is a commemoration of the fight for independence in previous European colonies across the African continent and celebrates the achievements made by Africans since liberation.
-It consists of an installation of thousands of books covered in the artist’s signature Dutch wax printed cotton textile.
-As excerpts of the broader library, The African Library Collections focus on contributors from specific disciplines; namely: Musicians, Actors, Sports People, Activists, Business Leaders, Female Political Leaders, Designers, Teachers and Scholars, Filmmakers and Theatre Practitioners.
-The collections are constituted of approximately 200 books and are presented on a bookshelf with a bespoke card catalogue box.

-The African Library Collection: Female Political Leaders, 2021
+The African Library Collection: Female Political Leaders, 2021.

 Ymane Chabi-Gara Ymane Chabi-Gara